-5 Essential Things To Know About The Sensational Jodi Arias Case
+5 Essential Things To Know About The Horrific Jodi Arias Case

 Jodi Arias stands out as one of the most infamous figures of 21st-century true crime culture — so much so, in fact, that it can be easy to forget exactly how the notorious “Boyfriend Killer” came by that terribly accurate nickname, as well as the post-murder controversies that have kept her name in the news.